Visiting Ireland’s Bunratty Castle

 The fairy people welcome visitors into their village but are notoriously shy and may not always appear themselves!
 Explore the fantastic new willow tunnel and willow hut in the surroundings of the magical forest trail.

-Bunratty Castle Walled Garden
+Bunratty House Walled Garden

 This walled garden was built in a protected area on the east side of the house.
 The walls are the only things remaining of the original gardens, but they have been extensively restored to their Regency Splendour.
 With help from a local grant, all of the gardens in the Bunratty Folk Village have also been restored to portray the plants and land use of the period.
 This is probably one of the few Folk Villages in Ireland that has accurately depicted and restored the horticultural heritage of Ireland.

-If you are looking for great accommodation in the area be it hotels, hostels or B&B’s don’t forget to check out the huge selection at booking.com
+If you are looking for great accommodation in the area be it hotels, hostels or B&B’s don’t forget to check out the huge selection at booking.com.

 Have you been to Bunratty?
 What did you think?
 I would love to hear what folks thought of the Medieval Banquet as I couldn’t afford it myself…lol..